- Want lasting love? Learn to embrace the re-runs

 I’m not scared of life’s events.
 Just careful, for I know what they can bring.
 The only thing for certain that we’re granted as a species, is crisis.
 I’m fairly convinced that we thrive on it, or at the very least, seek it out.
 I’ve decided to live life carefully, because life doesn’t know how to drive appropriately.
 Now, I’ve been informed that a Californian study has validated my worry-first lifestyle.
-Not that I trust the findings of a sun-tanned golden-locked undergraduate (“professor” – Ed).
+Not that I trust the findings of a sun-tanned golden-locked undergraduate.

-According to the study, penned by Prof Kate Sweeny, there are merits in abundance, chiefly in that worrying offers an emotional buffer.
+The findings have cropped up in numerous times in recent years, but they mostly stem from a 2017 study, penned by Prof Kate Sweeny, there are merits in abundance, chiefly in that worrying offers an emotional buffer.
 A safeguard.
 Or “a seatbelt”, as the study says.
 The benefits of such a “negative” outlook are likened to preventative cure.
 Click, clack, jumping to the worst of conclusions, front and back.

 Sweeney claims “a nuanced relationship between worry and preventive behaviour” exists; for example, in the professor’s own words: “women who reported moderate amounts of worry, compared to women reporting relatively low or high levels of worry, are more likely to get screened for cancer.
 It seems that both too much and too little worry can interfere with motivation, but the right amount of worry can motivate without paralysing.”